 The World Bank Inspection Panel conducted a full investigation into the Project in response to the communities’ complaint and released its Investigation Report in December 2011.
 The report documented numerous violations of World Bank policies, most significantly that the Project failed to incorporate basic elements required to decrease poverty among Project “beneficiaries” and was designed without consultation or study of indigenous landowners’ capacity to pay their proposed share of the road maintenance portion of the Project.

-The World Bank’s Board of Directors approved an Action Plan in response to these findings, with specific steps for Bank Management to carry out to bring the Project into compliance.
+In a victory for our clients in Papua New Guinea, the World Bank’s Board of Directors approved an Action Plan in response to these findings, with specific steps for Bank Management to carry out to bring the Project into compliance.
 Accountability Counsel continues to assist affected communities by working with CELCOR to monitor the Bank’s implementation of the Action Plan.